Tag Archives: inner strength

 We affectionately call her Mrs. C.

-In her sixties, with remarkable zeal, she carried a charismatic and a gregarious personality.
-She was a Bible teacher, an author, a missionary, a powerhouse, a woman of great faith.
+In her sixties, with remarkable zeal, she carried a charismatic and gregarious personality.
+She was a Bible teacher, an author, a missionary, a powerhouse, and a woman of great faith.
 She exuded genuine friendship in a Godly persona and took me under her wings.
-She held many prayer meetings in her home, and often prostrated herself on the floor on her face interceding for others.
-She became my lifesaver, my spiritual-mother.
-Throughout the years, I often counted on her for spiritual advice and much-needed counseling.
+She held many prayer meetings in her home and often prostrated herself on the floor, face down, interceding for others.
+She became my lifesaver, my spiritual mother.
+Throughout the years, I frequently relied on her for spiritual guidance and much-needed counsel.

 On one dreary afternoon, the sky grew overcast along with my hope and faith.
 Suffering from battle fatigue, I sat in Mrs. C’s den.
 I told her I was sick and tired of being sick and tired.